 The Excel IFNA function returns a user-defined value if a formula results in an #N/A (value not found) error.

-IFNA is a part of the logical functions and compatible with Excel 2013 and above.
+IFNA is a part of the logical functions and is compatible with Excel 2013 and above.

-As stated above, the main goal of using the IFNA function is to replace the built-in #N/A error with a descriptive, user-friendly output.
+As stated above, the IFNA function’s main goal is to replace the built-in #N/A error with a descriptive, user-friendly output.

 Using the IFNA function, you can manage #N/A errors and create easy-to-understand output.
 If you are working with lookup functions, especially VLOOKUP and HLOOKUP.